 Success Hill to Railway Parade

-Construction of the 230 metre gap along the Midland Railway PSP between Success Hill and Railway Parade is due to commence in 2019.
+Construction of the 230 metre gap along the Midland Railway PSP between Success Hill and Railway Parade in Bassendean commenced in June 2020.

 The project has also been identified as a pilot Green Transport Route - an initiative that enhances path amenity through natural landscaping – and the Department has awarded the Town up to $50,000 to create a ‘Green Trail’ from Ashfield to Bassendean station to Success Hill station and Kelly Park.
 Planning for the Green Trail is underway.